I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 Switching costs are both a benefit and an obstacle

-When it comes to utilities, finding a new supplier takes time and effort, the actual switching process can take weeks.
+When it comes to utilities, finding a new supplier takes time and effort, and the switching process can take weeks.
 In many cases, there is a legal barrier to exit in the form of a long contract, which you can only get out of by paying all of the remaining monthly payments up-front.

 This is a benefit to Telecom Plus, especially as it most of its customers take multiple services.
 In other words, a customer who gets their gas, electricity, landline, broadband, mobile services and home insurance through Utility Warehouse has a lot of work to do if they want to switch all of that to other suppliers ("other suppliers" being plural as no other single supplier offers all of those services).